leandrocp/leandrocp.com.br/_posts/2018-05-17-elixir-quick-reference-for-debugging-techniques.md

 ## :sys.trace

-Still talking about process debug, another resource we have is [:sys.trace/2](http://erlang.org/doc/man/sys.html#trace-2)to trace process calls, which will display each call and state change of the calling process:
+Still talking about process debug, another resource we have is [:sys.trace/2](http://erlang.org/doc/man/sys.html#trace-2) to trace process calls, which will display each call and state change of the calling process:

 ```elixir
 iex> :sys.trace pid, true